nasim0x1/LoanManagement/README.md

 # Loan Management System (Admin-Focused)

 This PHP and HTML system is all about managing loans.
-I built it during my 3rd semester in a 4-year engineering course.
+I built it during my 3rd semester in a 4-year diploma in engineering(Polytechnic) course.
 It's more for admins than users, and I didn't use any fancy design patterns back then.
 This project reflects my growth from a beginner coder to someone who understands the importance of design patterns.

 ## Features
 - Admin-friendly interface for keeping an eye on finances